-How to Fix a Toxic Relationship
+When to Leave a Toxic Relationship

 Most relationships deteriorate slowly over time.
 So it can be hard to pinpoint the exact moment that tells you it’s time to break up.
 If you are choosing to stay in a toxic relationship, it comes down to how much suffering are you willing to tolerate.